nextgis-borsch/borsch/README.md

+# Introduction
+Many C/C++ GIS libraries are usually built via autoconf/make/nmake/VC.
+While this is valid approach, we believe there is a better new alternative - CMake.
+Enter NextGIS Borsch (http://nextgis.ru/en/borsch) - new build system that is a) easier to use, b) better solves depencies and c) provides more uniform way of building packages.
+Needed dependencies are automatically fetched from repositories.
+We’ve built an early prototype of such system and tested if on GDAL build process (over 50 core dependent libraries).
+Now a developer with only three lines of code in CMakeLists.txt for any project he is working on can add dependent GIS library.
+If needed library exists in the system the build system will use it, if not - it will be downloaded from Github.
+Our new build system works for both Windows and Linux.

 # Common cmake scripts
 This is common cmake scripts for building system.
 Now two main files created **FindAnyProject.cmake** and **FindExtProject.cmake**.